0xa08ab242/slack-theme-cli/slack4/README.md

 Then, about a week later, it reverted again, this time the theming reverted because the setting had 'magically' changed from "never" to "once."
 As before, changing it back fixed it, and I still don't know what changed the setting.

+Then, the next day, it reverted again, this time the theming reverted because the setting had 'magically' changed from "never" to "once."
+As before, changing it back fixed it, and I still don't know what changed the setting.

 ## Credits

 Special thanks to: